-Contacts Contacts by Job Title Nature and Purpose of Contact Frequency of Contact Internal to the College: Occasional Frequent Internal to the College, e.g. students, staff, Financial Services Advise on setup of finance system.
-Share budget information as required and assist with system errors and variance analysis. х senior management, colleagues.
-College Management Provide analysis such as Program Costing to support Management decisions. Х College Budget Managers Advice and support for budgeting; financial analysis, support and training on budgeting and reporting applications, liaison re: results, etc. x Registrar Obtain targeted and forecasted enrolment and tuition rate information from Registrar. х External to the College: Occasional Frequent External to the College, e.g. suppliers, advisory committees, staff at Various Ministries Submission of reports, interpretation of policy; response to queries and requests for information x other colleges, government, public/private sector.
-Occasional (O) Frequent (F) a while over a period of time. edly and often over a period of time.
-1 1
+Contacts Contacts by Job Title Nature and Purpose of Contact Freque Con ency of tact nternal to the College: Occasional Frequent nternal to the college, e.g. students, staff, Financial Services Advise on the setting up of new accounts and programs.
+Share budget info as required and assist with variance analysis. x senior management, colleagues.
+College Managers Advice and support for budgeting; financial analysis, support and training on budgeting and reporting applications, liaison of results, etc. х External to the College: Occasional Frequent External to the college, e.g. suppliers, advisory committees, staff at Ministry of Advanced Education and Skills Development (MAESD) Preparation of reports, interpretation of policy; response to queries and requests for information х other colleges, government, public/private sector.
+Occasional (O) Contacts are made once in a